nikumar1206/daily_projects/w10d2/README.md

 **Widgets**:

 ### Elaborative Interrogations:
-- What is the difference between a functional and a classical component?
+- What is the difference between a functional and a class component?
 - What causes a component re-render?
 - Where do props come from?
 - What is internal state?
 When might you use it?